jingyingx/imdb62-authorship-attribution/README.md

-# Authorship Attribution on IMDB62 with TF–IDF, Stylometric Features, and Linear Models
+# Authorship Attribution on IMDB62

 This repository implements a high-performing **non-transformer** baseline for authorship attribution on the IMDB62 dataset.
 The system combines: